ActMAD: Activation Matching to Align Distributions for Test-Time-Training: Experimental Evaluation

-\paragraph{Design alternatives.} \mk{To verify how our design choices contribute to the performance of ActMAD, we removed each of its key features and evaluated the resulting algorithms on image classification and object detection.
-We adapted a wide ResNet from CIFAR-10 to CIFAR-10C, and YOLOv3 from KITTI to KITTI-Fog, in the same setup as in previous experiments. } As can be seen in Table.~\ref{tab:ablation_alternatives}, \mk{a large} performance drop was \mk{provoked} by limiting the alignment to the last feature map, as opposed to multiple feature maps throughout the network, and by aligning channel, instead of pixel, statistics.
+The number of samples used by ActMAD to compute the location-aware statistics is equal to the number of batch elements, and therefore much lower than the number of samples used to compute the channel-wise statistics in competing methods.
+Statistics computed on small samples have higher variance, which could adversely affect adaptation performance.
+We investigate how decreasing the batch size affects the performance of ActMAD.
+Like in the image classification experiments, we use an ImageNet pre-trained ResNet-18 from the PyTorch model zoo.
+We decrease the learning rate in proportion to the decreasing batch size, following~Goyal~\etal~\cite{goyal2017accurate}.
+As shown in Table~\ref{fig:batch_size_ablation}, \mk{limiting the batch size decreases the performance gently, and even batches as small as 10 images still let us achieve 13.4 percent-point improvement over the un-adapted model.} \MK{} \MK{I removed this argument, as with the new numbers it is no longer true.
+ActMAD is competitive up to BS of 75, but this s already 3 seconds.} \paragraph{Design alternatives.} \mk{To verify how our design choices contribute to the performance of ActMAD, we removed each of its key features and evaluated the resulting algorithms on image classification and object detection.
+We adapted a wide ResNet from CIFAR-10 to CIFAR-10C, and YOLOv3 from KITTI to KITTI-Fog, in the same setup as in previous experiments. } As can be seen in Table~\ref{tab:ablation_alternatives}, \mk{a large} performance drop was \mk{provoked} by limiting the alignment to the last feature map, as opposed to multiple feature maps throughout the network, and by aligning channel, instead of pixel, statistics.
 This attests to the importance of fine-grained supervision, distributed over multiple layers and locations in the feature maps.
 Unsurprisingly, the use of location-aware statistics results in higher performance gain for KITTI~($\sim10$ percent-point) than for CIFAR~($\sim1$ percent-point).
 This is expected, since road scenes of KITTI are much more structured than the CIFAR images. \mk{We also hypothesize that ActMAD's localized feature alignment benefits object detection more, because detection relies on local features to a higher degree than the location-agnostic image classification.} The type of statistics used for feature alignment seems to make no difference for CIFAR-10C, but aligning means and variances gives better results than aligning higher-order central moments for the KITTI object detector.
 This difference might stem from the fact that the KITTI experiments use almost ten times smaller batch size, and that low batch size affects higher-order moment estimates more than estimates of means and variances.
 Finally, limiting the parameter update to channel-wise affine transformations results in a small performance drop in object detection, while almost not affecting the image classification accuracy.
 However, since we observed no drift in the continuous adaptation experiment and limiting the update might require manually inserting affine layers to the network, we prefer to perform the full update.